hashicorp/consul/website/source/intro/getting-started/join.html.markdown

 the following command in a new terminal:

 ```
-$ serf join 127.0.0.1:7947
+$ consul join 127.0.0.1:7947
 Successfully joined cluster by contacting 1 nodes.
 ```

 You should see some log output in each of the agent logs.
 If you read carefully, you'll see that they received join information.
-If you run `serf members` against each agent, you'll see that both agents now know about each other:
+If you run `consul members` against each agent, you'll see that both agents now know about each other:

 ```
-$ serf members
+$ consul members
 agent-one    127.0.0.1:7946    alive
 agent-two    127.0.0.1:7947    alive

-$ serf members -rpc-addr=127.0.0.1:7374
+$ consul members -rpc-addr=127.0.0.1:7374
 agent-two    127.0.0.1:7947    alive
 agent-one    127.0.0.1:4946    alive
 ```

 <div class="alert alert-block alert-info">
-<p><strong>Remember:</strong> To join a cluster, a Serf agent needs to only
+<p><strong>Remember:</strong> To join a cluster, a Consul agent needs to only
 learn about <em>one existing member</em>.
 After joining the cluster, the agents gossip with each other to propagate full membership information.
 </p>
 </div>

-In addition to using `serf join` you can use the `-join` flag on `serf agent` to join a cluster as part of starting up the agent.
+In addition to using `consul join` you can use the `-join` flag on `consul agent` to join a cluster as part of starting up the agent.

 ## Leaving a Cluster